rust-lang/book/nostarch/chapter20.md

 The function that defines a procedural macro takes a `TokenStream` as an input and produces a `TokenStream` as an output.
 The `TokenStream` type is defined by the `proc_macro` crate that is included with Rust and represents a sequence of tokens.
-This is the core of the macro: the source code that the macro is operating on makes up the input `TokenStream`, and the code the macro produces is the output `TokenStream`.
+This is the core of the macro: The source code that the macro is operating on makes up the input `TokenStream`, and the code the macro produces is the output `TokenStream`.
 The function also has an attribute attached to it that specifies which kind of procedural macro we’re creating.
 We can have